plotly/dash_matlab/README.md

 run script with these commands:
 >`screen -dmS matt /matlab/bin/matlab -r comm`
 >`/matlab/bin/matlab -batch 'multi_arg(8050)' &`
+>`/matlab/bin/matlab -batch 'multi_arg(8051)' &`

 - First matlab starts with shared session for callback execution from multiple machines,
-- Second is app server start with `port` argument.
+- Second & third are app server start with `port` argument.
+- Totally we have 3 matlabs for 2 apps at 8050 and 8051 ports.
 ***
 Please refer to file sources for implementation details,
 Now web application can be accessed with public machine IP and port 8050!